Amitmund/amitmund/docs/IDE_EDITOR/code.rst

 ..
 Note:: Make sure you have your perl directory as a top workspace.

 1. Create a top level directory where all your perl scripts are there. # This is must.
 (AFAIK for now :) )
-2. Select "Terminal" then click "Run Build Task..."
-And you will see "No build task to run found.
-Configure Build Task..."
+2. Select "Terminal" then click `Run Build Task...` And you will see `No build task to run found.
+Configure Build Task...`
-3. Select this "No build task to run found.
-Configure Build Task..."
+3. Select this `No build task to run found.
+Configure Build Task...`
-4. Then it will give you, "Create tasks.json file from template", select the same.
+4. Then it will give you, `Create tasks.json file from template`, select the same.
-5. You will get multiple options, Select "Others Example to run an arbitrary external command"
+5. You will get multiple options, Select `Others Example to run an arbitrary external command`
-6. It will open tasks.json, and over there you have to update the details.
+6. It will open `tasks.json`, and over there you have to update the details.

 For running the perl code, following details I have added in my tasks.json.
 More details you can check at: